If you want to apply to Northern Vermont University Johnson, the application fee costs $40.

-Northern Vermont University Johnson is not test optional.
+Northern Vermont University Johnson does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2016, 80% of Northern Vermont University Johnson's first-year students submitted their SAT scores with their application.
 20% of admitted applicants sent ACT scores.

 For transfer students, it is moderately difficult to get admitted to Northern Vermont University Johnson.
 Transfer applications are processed on a on a rolling basis as they are received.